oils-for-unix/blog-code/catbrain/doc/NOTES.md

 - ninja
 - on Windows too

-### Types

-- Error Str List Obj Fn
-  - Error type, in place of exceptions
-  - no Null then?  try can turn %error into ''
-    - yeah I think that is reasonable
-- Str used as Int and Bool; List used as Dict with PList representation
-  - List has optional "HASH PART" - this is lazily computed whenever you do "getvar", on anything that's more than say 10 properties
-    - so you don't use extra GC space on non-lists
-- Obj is a pair of List and Obj
-- Fn is used for both proc and func
-  - oh and it's also used for "block"?
-It has no params
-  - then you can call 'eval(vars=vars)' as long as there are no params?

-Place is not necessary?
-I think you just use the 'command ...; assign foo pattern

 ### List literals

 Since we don't have expressions, we should break YSH compat and add this